manopaul/Autonomous-Vehicles/7 - Unscented Kalman Filters/README.md

 The github repository includes:
 - all of the code that implements the Unscented Kalman Filter (UKF) functionality is in the src folder
-- This README file with instructions on compiling the code
 - a data folder with the data file named obj_pose-laser-radar-synthetic-input.txt for testing your UKF which the simulator interface provides.
+- this README file with instructions on compiling the code

 To Run the Code